aimms/documentation/webui/data-coloring-and-palettes.rst

     :alt: (Chrome) developer toolbar palette helper

 Two important hints to repeat from the base theme file:

-*  odd and even colors should always be a pair of the same color, but at two different levels of lightness (about 20 to 30% apart with the dark one for the odd number), preferably chosen such that the modified versions for the transparency index do not overlap too much.
+* odd and even colors should always be a pair of the same color, but at two different levels of lightness (about 20% to 30% apart with the dark one for the odd number), preferably chosen such that the modified versions for the transparency index do not overlap too much.

-*  the lightness value of any color should remain between about 25% and 75%, or else you will certainly end up with calculated colors that are too pale or too dark.
+* the lightness value of any color should remain between about 25% and 75%, otherwise you will certainly end up with calculated colors that are too pale or too dark.

 If you fail to reasonably stay within the above hints, the 'sawtooth selection process' explained above will result in undesirable results.